 Alexis Eke is an illustrator & designer.
 Inspired by renaissance portraits, her faith and earth tones — she aims to increase the representation of black women in design and offer a space for deep reflection.

 Her clients include Adidas, Bloomberg, CBC, Canada Goose, Google, Nike Jordan, Raptors, Shea Moisture – among others.

-With the foundation of a strong female Caribbean upbringing and relationship with God, she aims to use these important aspects to design a unique space for audiences to view her work.
-Growing up with women with strong personalities, she has always viewed women as resilient and independent.
-This has later translated into her artwork, as all of her illustrations are of women, to reflect her cultural and personal experience.
+With the foundation of a strong female Caribbean upbringing and Christian faith, I aim to design a unique space for audiences to view my work.
+Growing up with women with strong personalities, i've always viewed women as resilient and strong.
+This has later translated into my artwork, as all of my illustrations are of women, to reflect my cultural and personal experience.

 With my work consisting of Black female portraits, I aim to ask audiences “How are Black women represented in the art world?”